NOTE: The following Festival rules apply to the 2026 Festival.

 “Original artwork” shall refer to artwork designed by the artist that is one-of-a-kind.
 Artwork that is printed utilizing inkjet technology must be created on a computer and then exhibited as first printed in order to qualify as an original artwork.
 Original artwork printed utilizing inkjet technology may be modified by other methods, such as traditional painting, and exhibited in the mixed media category.

-“Original limited edition prints” shall refer to an image that originates as digital art, a photographic negative or a traditional printmaking technique (including, without exclusion, linoleum block prints, woodcuts, etching plates, stone lithographs, or serigraphs) when such image is executed in media worked by the artist himself/herself, printed in a limited edition, signed, and numbered.
+“Original limited-edition print” shall refer to an image that originates as digital art, a photographic negative or a traditional printmaking technique (including, without exclusion, linoleum block prints, woodcuts, etching plates, stone lithographs, or serigraphs) when such image is executed in media worked by the artist, printed in a limited edition, signed, and numbered.

 “Reproduction” shall refer to original artwork that is digitally captured into a computer or photographed onto film and then printed as an inkjet print, photograph, offset lithograph, giclee, etc. The defining factor is that an original piece of artwork already exists prior to the printing – everything that follows is a reproduction.

-For digital media, only one of each image is to be be displayed on booth walls.
+For digital media, only one of each image can be displayed on booth walls.

 Miscellaneous